-There are 836 affordable apartments in Beaverton that offer reduced rents to low-income households.
+There are 836 low-income apartments in Beaverton that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Housing Authority of Washington County||Section 8 Housing Choice Voucher (HCV); Public Housing; Family Self-Sufficiency; Veteran Affairs Supportive Housing (VASH); Section 8 Project-Based Voucher (PBV); Mainstream Voucher|

 Beaverton features 420 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.

 There are 836 rent subsidized apartments that do not provide direct rental assistance but remain affordable to low income households in Beaverton.

 On average, Section 8 Housing Choice vouchers pay Beaverton landlords $900 per month towards rent.
 The average voucher holder contributes $400 towards rent in Beaverton.

 The maximum amount a voucher would pay on behalf of a low-income tenant in Beaverton, Oregon for a two-bedroom apartment is between $1,655 and $2,023.